 Skin Care Made Simple: A Beginner’s Guide to Daily Healthy Skin

-Why Skincare Routine is Important
+Why is Skincare Routine Important?

 Skin Care Made Simple: A Beginner’s Guide to Daily Healthy Skin.
 Skincare is not only about cosmetics but more about health matters.
 Skin is the largest organ of the body and the first frontline defense from adverse environmental conditions, bacteria, and dangerous UV rays.
 A daily skincare practice would suffice to not only keep the skin healthy but also to prevent the skin from future problems like acne, dryness, and even premature aging.The skin is the largest organ of the body.
 It is in a constant state of exposure to pollution, sunlight, dirt, microbes, and environmental stress.
-A basic skincare routine:

-You do not require a great 10-step skincare routine; you need to be consistent, using products of good quality and on them right application of your skin’s unique needs.
+• You do not require a great 10-step skincare routine; you need to be consistent, using products of good quality and on them right application of your skin’s unique needs.

 Step 1: Understand Your Skin Type